-Olympia man indicted in fires at Jehovah’s Witness halls
+Washington man indicted in fires at Jehovah’s Witness halls

 Starrett, who describes himself as a longtime wildlife biologist and wetland scientist in court papers and in his online resume, was arrested in September 2021 on charges that he shot up a Jehovah’s Witness hall in Yelm, near Olympia, in 2018 and that he unlawfully possessed a modified shotgun.

 Prosecutors said that when he was arrested, Starrett was also under investigation for seven arsons at Jehovah’s Witness halls in Pierce, Mason and Thurston counties from 2018 to 2020, including a fire that was set while people were inside.
+Investigators recovered six guns, including the shotgun, when they searched the home where he had been staying, they said.

 Late Tuesday, a federal grand jury in Seattle issued a new indictment charging him in three of the 2018 fires — one at a hall in Tumwater, and two at a hall in Olympia, including one that destroyed the building.
 There are no allegations that anyone was injured in the fires.